andrescorrada/performance-curves/README.md

 * `UniformlySampledPerformanceCurve(df: DataFrame, numColumn: String, denColumn: String, sortColumn: String, xAxisColumn: String, nth: Int)`
   * Samples every `nth` point in the full performance curve.
 Always includes first and last points.

+## Applications

+1. Use it to select better best-of-breed models offline by taking into account the KPIs that matter to your clients, not ML/AI metrics that do not relate to the costs of your errors.
+2, Compare campaign performance to random and oracle baselines.
+Is the campaign struggling because the task is hard or the strategy is wrong?
+3. Improve the odds deployed campaigns beat any random model, not just the average random model.
+Beating the random model means your model may lose to your random baseline.
+That is not something you want to spend time explaining to your clients.
+With Performance Curves you can check that you are beating 95% of any possible outcome for a random baseline.
+Client is happy.
+You are happy.